In the Kitchen with Sigona’s Featuring: Local Wild Caught Petrale Sole

 - Salt and freshly ground black pepper, for seasoning

 - 3/4 to 1 lb. local, wild Petrale Sole (about one package), patted dry

 For the lemon, wine & butter sauce:

 - 1 scant Tbsp lemon juice (a little more than 2 tsp)

 - 2 Tbsp unsalted butter cubed and kept cold

 - About 1 Tbsp fresh chopped parsley

 - Salt and ground white pepper, to taste

 For the Fish: Heat oil in a cast iron or non-stick skillet over medium-high heat.

 Season both sides of the fish with salt.
-Mix together the flour, salt and pepper; spread it out on a plate or board and then dip both sides of the fish in the mixture, shaking off excess.
+Mix together the flour, salt, and pepper; spread it out on a plate or board and then dip both sides of the fish in the mixture, shaking off excess.
 Add fish to the skillet and cook for about 2 minutes per side, turning once, or until lightly and nicely browned.
-Cook longer if necessary, depending on thickness of fillets.
+Cook longer if necessary, depending on the thickness of the fillets.
 Remove fish from heat and set aside, keeping warm.

 Remove skillet from heat and add in two cubes of cold butter, whisking constantly as it melts softens and breaks down — you don’t want the butter to melt completely to a liquid, just to become emulsified (thick and creamy) with the other ingredients.

-Add another cube of butter just before the first have completely melted.
+Add another cube of butter just before the first has completely melted.
 Place the skillet back on the heat over low, as low as it can go.
 While whisking, repeat the addition of butter process a cube at a time using 2 tablespoons total of butter.
 If the butter seems to be melting too fast, turn off the heat for a little while.

-Spoon or pour sauce over the cooked fish filet and serve immediately.
+Spoon or pour the sauce over the cooked fish filet and serve immediately.